 We’re using “we” here because Klipfolio is also a SaaS business.
 If you’re still in the growth stage, we’ve likely faced similar obstacles.
 Here are 5 of the metrics that we use at Klipfolio:

 - The churn rate for both the number of accounts and recurring revenue

 - Net recurring revenue retention

-The first two metrics are number of accounts and recurring revenue.
+The first two metrics are the number of accounts and recurring revenue.
 Together, these growth figures tell us how many customers we have and how much they pay us on a recurring basis.

 These two bits of information are the fundamental building blocks necessary to understand how a growth-oriented company (like ours) is performing.
-These metrics might be simple but you should know these numbers in your sleep!
+These metrics might be simple, but you should know these numbers in your sleep!